Treechcer/GUST/README.md

 gust -c "Your commit message"

-> Note: If you delete the accompanying gust.cmd file, you'll need to call the script explicitly using `gust.ps1`.
+> Note: If you delete the `gust.cmd` file, you'll need to call the script explicitly using `gust.ps1`.
 In that case, include the full path or ensure the .ps1 file extension is recognized in your environment.

 ## Final Note